 Difficulty with Spontaneous and Unstructured Play

 At the age of around three Mum dropped me off at a play group to learn social skills and how to exist separately from her.
 The assistant suggested I might like to go on the slide after me pointing at it while jumping up and down enthusiastically the moment we got there.
 When my Mum came to pick me up it turned out that’s ALL I had done.
 For an hour.
 My Mum was a little annoyed that the assistants hadn’t suggested to me that I do something else because she knew that it wouldn’t naturally occur to me, even though I was surrounded with other things to play with.
-I hadn’t talked to any other kids either, again because it hadn’t naturally occurred to me that this is what I was meant to be doing, simply because no one had explained this option to me.
+I hadn’t talked to any other kids either, again because it hadn’t naturally occurred to me that this is what I was meant to be doing, simply because no one had explained this was an option.

 No Idea of Boundaries or What is Unsafe